SEAL-IIT-KGP/TWINSSE/README.md

 .
 ```

-This is applicable to generated meta-keyword databases too.
+This applies to the generated meta-keyword databases too.

 ```csv
 mkw0, id00,id01,id02,...,id0m,